Weather :

 Planning a Trip?
 Ask Your Question

-The Agung Rai Museum of Art in Ubud offers a whole gamut of Balinese creativity and art.
-Not only does it showcase a range of paintings such as the classic Kamasan style paintings and those by Walter Spies and Adrien Le-Mayeur, but also offers art workshops and traditional dance performances for visitors.
-This is one museum where you don't just see the history, but experience it too!
+The Agung Rai Museum of Art in Ubud offers Balinese creativity and art.
+It showcases a range of paintings, such as the classic Kamasan style paintings and those by Walter Spies and Adrien Le-Mayeur.
+It offers art workshops and traditional dance performances.
+This is one museum where you see the history and experience it too!
+Guided tours are also available.

 There are a number of artworks to look at in this museum.
 Apart from famous works of Walter Spies and Adrien Le-Mayeur, this museum also has a collection of artworks of Balinese artists such as Raden Saleh, Syarif Bustaman, Gusti Nyoman Lempad, Ida Bagus Made, Anak Agung Gede Sobrat and Gusti Made Deblog.